How to Buy Kitchen Countertops in 2025: Expert Tips for Smart Buyers

 Quartz Countertops

-• Pros: Like Granite, quartz is low-maintenance and perfect for areas that are used daily.
+- Pros: Like granite, quartz countertops are low-maintenance and perfect for areas that are used daily.
 It’s non-porous and highly durable.
 As a man-made stone, its patterns are consistent, and seam visibility is less noticeable.

 Marble Countertops